hakonrossebo/migrating-existing-projects-to-current-version-of-elm/README.md

 > There are many Elm projects that has been created for previous versions of Elm.
 People learning/coming into Elm find many outdated projects that would be very useful to have running on the current version of Elm (0.17.1).
-By maintaining this and upgrading projects, I hope that we could help the Elm community having up-to-date code.
+By maintaining this list and upgrading projects, I hope that we could help the Elm community having up-to-date code.

+>Why should I contribute?
+* If you are looking for opportunities to learn or improve in Elm, you can start working on an existing project instead of starting from scratch.
+* Some projects only require a little work to upgrade, but is a great contribution to the Elm community - keeping code and content up-to-date.

 >How can I contribute?
 * Find a project in this list and start contributing to the upgrade by creating pull requests and issues on the respective projects.
 Tips on upgrading here: [Upgrade howto links](#upgrade-howto-links).
 If you start upgrading a project, please submit an issue so that we can update the status in this list.